-Just hearing the words spelling test has caused students to groan in despair for hundreds of years.
-Yet spelling test is a hugely valuable learning tool which doesnt have to be a chore, students are often afraid of spelling practice!
+Just hearing the words spelling test can cause students to groan in despair.
+Yet spelling test is a hugely valuable learning tool that doesnt have to be a chore, students are often afraid of spelling practice!

 If one is aspect neglected, then all of them suffer.